wp-plugins/post-pay-counter/readme.txt

 * Fixed a bug in which posts published on the time frame boundaries days would not show up in stats.

 = 2.0 =
-**IMPORTANT NOTICE: Version 2.0 needs to be reinstalled** if you had a previous version due to its different settings storage system and the availability of new features.
+**IMPORTANT NOTICE: Versions 2.0 or higher need to be reinstalled** if you had a previous version due to its different settings storage system and the availability of new features.
 Also, the **following features are currently missing**: post payment bonus, trial settings, csv esport, full multisite integration, word count in post list.
 They will be added soon.
 If you need one specifically, let me know in order to make up a priority list.

 * Almost complete plugin redesign and code refactoring which should give dramatic speed improvements.
 Less data is stored in the database, making requests lighter.
 * The plugin is now fully extensible, check the list of hooks and filters.